SlicerMorph/S_2019/Lab10/README.md

 * intro to geomorph/Morpho (Morpho::read.fcsv to import data from Slicer)
 * rerun the gorilla skulls sample dataset in geomorph and compare results.

+### Please open the Exercise.Rmd in Rstudio and follow the tutorial.